bbauska/W3Cx-5of5/README.md

 The important thing here is to notice that we declared the compareByName method as a class method (using the static keyword).
-This is similar to what we did in the Point class example from module 4, when we explained the \"class properties and methods\".
+This is similar to what we did in the Point class example from module 4, when we explained the &quot;class properties and methods&quot;.
 This method compareByName does not depend on any instance of the contact manager,
-consequently: it\'s a class method.
+consequently: it&apos;s a class method.

 CodePen that uses this new method: